 The local economy is expanding as evidenced by increasing sales tax collections and new construction activity.
-In FY2022, the City issued a total of 1509 building permits with a total valuation of \$1,166,317,719.
-This is an increase in permit valuation of \$1,072,524,750 from the previous year.
+In FY2023, the City issued 1267 building permits with a total valuation of \$142,087,613.
 While growth provides additional revenue to the City of Taylor, it also increases the demands on City services and infrastructure.
 The City has been planning for growth by updating the Taylor Comprehensive Plan, by completing a public utilities assessment, a park facilities plan, and a comprehensive drainage improvement plan.
+In 2023, the City issued \$52,155,000 in debt to fund the construction of a new criminal justice/city hall facility to help meet some of the anticipated growth in service demands.

 One of the larger challenges the City of Taylor faces is the utility infrastructure in the core, central part of town.
 This area is the oldest part of the city with a downtown area that dates back to 1876.
 This area has water and wastewater pipes that are decades old and in need of replacement.
 To fund improvements to this aging infrastructure and expand the system's capacity for growth, the City plans to issue a series of bonds that are funded by a combination of utility revenues and property tax proceeds.
 The most recent bond in this series of planned debt was issued in March 2022.
+The next planned issue in this series will be in the Spring 2024.

 Meeting the challenges created by growth requires financial resources, a City Council vision, and budgetary constraint.
-The Avery Glen residential development began construction in early 2019 and was completed by the end of 2021.
+The Avery Glen residential development was completed by the end of 2021.
 The Grove residential development began infrastructure construction in 2020 and began home construction in 2021.
-This community should be completed by mid-year 2023.
-Both developments could seek approval for additional builds if the economy continues to grow.
+This community was completed by mid-year 2023.
+Both of these developments significantly increased the number of single-family homes within the city.
 In addition, a new mixed residential development named Castlewood completed its infrastructure construction in mid-2022 and began home construction in the Fall of 2022.
 This development has two planned phases offering a mix of individual and multi-family housing and will be built over the next 24 to 36 months.
 Other residential developments are currently under consideration and review.

 On the commercial side, the City of Taylor continues to attract interest from family-owned businesses and regional chain establishments.
 The City has contracted with a consultant to assist in marketing the area to potential new commercial entities and helping them find suitable locations in Taylor.
-These efforts have resulted in a new Starbucks location that opened in late 2022 and a regional pet store that will open in the first quarter of 2023.
+These efforts have resulted in a new Starbucks location that opened in late 2022 and a regional pet store that opened in the first quarter of 2023.
+The continued growth in population and improvements in economic demographics continue to attract interest in Taylor.